The Ultimate Freight Broker Bond Renewal Guide

 How does the FMCSA know that my bond was renewed?

-Today the freight broker bond filing process is done electronically, taking away all burden from the broker.
+The freight broker bond filing process is done electronically, taking away all burden from the broker.
 Once it has been accepted by the FMCSA, it becomes visible to everyone in the FMCSA’s Licensing and Insurance Database, including the shippers and motor carriers that you work with.

 Do I need a hard copy of the bond?

 You don’t need to worry about obtaining a hard copy of your freight broker bond.
-Your surety will file electronically your BMC-84 bond with the FMCSA.
+Your surety will file electronically your BMC-84 form with the FMCSA.
 You can verify that your bond is accepted in the FMCSA’s Licensing and Insurance Database.

 How can I lower my freight broker bond cost?